-Year 7 Transition
+Year 6 and 7 Transition to High School

-Parents of students in year 7 are given a Year 8 enrolment form to complete in Term 2, nominating their preferred high school.
+Parents of students in Year 7 are given a Year 8 enrolment form to complete in Term 2, nominating their preferred high school.
+In 2021 Year 6 students will be transitioning to Year 7 in High School

-In term 4, the students are involved in transition visits to their high school.
+In Term 4, the students are involved in transition visits to their high school.